 Relevant for: GUI tests and components

-By default, UFT checks for recovery triggers when an error is returned during the run session.
-You can use the Recovery object's Activate method to force UFT to check for triggers after a specific step in the run session.
-For example, suppose you know that an object property checkpoint will fail if certain processes are open when the checkpoint is performed.
+Suppose you know that an object property checkpoint will fail if certain processes hung or crashed and are open when the checkpoint is performed.
 You want to be sure that the pass or fail of the checkpoint is not affected by these open processes, which may indicate a different problem with your application.

 However, a failed checkpoint does not result in a run error.
 Therefore, by default, the recovery mechanism is not activated and the crashed application is not handled.

 You can define a recovery scenario that looks for and closes specified open processes when an object's properties have a certain state, indicating that the problematic processes were open.

 You can instruct UFT One to activate the recovery mechanism if the checkpoint fails so that UFT One can check for and close any problematic open processes and then perform the checkpoint again.
 This ensures that when the checkpoint is performed the second time it is not affected by the open processes.